timvieira/blog/content/sqrt-sampling.md

 sample it at time $t.$ We multiply this probability by the time $t$ to get the *expected* time.

-Note that this equation assumes that we known $j$ is the special recipe *with certainty* when we sample it.
+Note that this equation assumes that we know $j$ is the special recipe *with certainty* when we sample it.
 We'll revisit this assumption later when we consider potential errors in executing the recipe.